shivannis/xandr-docs-public/xandr-docs/articles/monetize/digital-buying.md

 ---
-title : Microsoft Monetize - Digital Buying description : This page covers links to resources to learn more about API. ms.date: 10/28/2023
+title : Microsoft Monetize - Digital Buying description : Learn about links to different resources to get information on API. ms.date: 10/28/2023
 ---